Top Car Accidents to Avoid During a Boston Winter

 - Take a winter driving class: Skills required for driving on snow and ice are not necessarily intuitive.
 If your car starts to slide, you need to know what direction to turn the wheel to avoid a spin.

 - Stock your vehicle with necessities: In case of an emergency, keep your vehicle supplied with food, water, blankets to stay warm, a first aid kit, a cell phone and charger, shovel, broom, ice scraper, and a bag of kitty litter or sand in case you get stuck.

 What Steps Should You Take When a Winter Car Accident Cannot Be Avoided?

 If you were injured in a crash caused by someone else’s negligence that you were unable to avoid, get emergency medical treatment if needed and report the crash to the police.
 If you are able, collect and preserve as much evidence at the accident scene as possible.

 In addition to exchanging information with any other drivers involved, get names and contact information for any eye witnesses.
 Take plenty of pictures of the accident scene, the damage to the vehicles and their relative positions, any visible injuries you have, and anything else that may be relevant to the accident, such as road and traffic signs.

 See a doctor as soon as possible for your injuries, even if you don’t believe they are serious.
 Consult with an experienced personal injury attorney as soon as you can.

-At DiBella Law Offices, P.C., our Boston personal injury attorney can assist you in filing a claim and pursuing compensation for your injuries.
+At DiBella Law Offices, P.C., our Boston winter weather-related crash attorney can assist you in filing a claim and pursuing compensation for your injuries.
 We have a history of success for our clients.
 Our firm offers a free initial consultation.
 Call us today at (617) 870-0907.